Dates & Rates

 The camp sessions are four weeks and eight weeks.
 There is also a limited two-week option for new campers ages 8-10.
 The fee structure below encourages the full eight-week program, charging proportionately less so as to enable more parents to be able to afford the full summer experience for their children.
 We believe that boys get the best camp experience through the eight-week program.

 Keewaydin Dunmore is a summer camp for boys.
 In order to attend, boys must be physically and emotionally prepared to fully participate in the program.
-Keewaydin Dunmore serves boys who meet the criteria for admission regardless of race, ethnicity, disability, religion, sexual orientation, national origin, or transgender status.
+Keewaydin Dunmore serves boys who meet the criteria for admission regardless of race, ethnicity, disability, religion, sexual orientation, national origin, or transgender or non-binary status.

 - Is Keewaydin Dunmore accredited?